andrzejbajuk79/CountryNameSearch--ajax/README.md

-This project uses AJAX, Flickr API to sdearch country name and all neighbourcontries.
+This project uses AJAX, Flickr API to search country name and all neighbourcontries.
 Data provided via API is in JSONP format